Fibromyalgia and endometriosis.

 In the endometriosis community, I’ve met many women who suffer from fibromyalgia and endometriosis simultaneously.
 I spoke to them whilst attending my wife’s endometriosis support group meetings.

-I was gobsmacked, how common fibromyalgia and endometriosis together were affecting so many women.
+I was gobsmacked, by how common fibromyalgia and endometriosis together were affecting so many women.

 Quite often women with endometriosis did not know why their pain was spreading beyond the endometriosis areas.

-Her pain became more consistent, eventually becoming a daily struggle.
+Her pain became more consistent, eventually becoming a daily struggle, impacted our marriage.

 According to Dr. Gabor Maté, who I admire immensely, chronic illness, and chronic pain originates from childhood trauma.
 That also applies to fibromyalgia and endometriosis.

-Gabor wrote the book “When the Body Says No”, who my wife has read and loved.
+Gabor wrote the book “When the Body Says No”, which my wife has read and loved.
 It helped her understand that who gets sick and who doesn’t isn’t accidental!

 Chronic illness isn’t a random event, so weren’t my wife’s fibromyalgia and endometriosis.

 Occasionally we can explain the cause.
-For instance, lang cancer occurs because of a lifestyle that a person chooses – smoking.
+For instance, lung cancer occurs because of a lifestyle that a person chooses – smoking.